Juniperus phoenicea: Distribution and habitat

+The species is primarily distributed in the Western Mediterranean region and its core range is concentrated in Spain (principally the eastern provinces) and Southern France.
+Additional, often isolated, occurrences have been reported in other areas of the Western Mediterranean, including the Sierra de Tramuntana in Mallorca and Cabo Espichel in Portugal.
+In Italy, it is found in the western Maritime Alps, and the Apuan Alps, and has also been reported from Monte Albo in Sardinia.

+This juniper generally occurs at elevations ranging from 50–100 m to about 1,600–1,800 m, with the largest concentration of localities found between 400 and 1,200 m.
+This distribution reflects its preference for inland, rocky, and sub-mountainous habitats, often on calcareous soils.
+The highest documented elevations for the species are 1,900 m in the Sierra Nevada and 1,970 m in the Sierra Mágina, both located in Spain.

 Ecology

 The species prefers a hot, arid climate with a lot of light, and grows on rocky or sandy ground.
 Its preferred soil is calcareous with a pH between 7.7 and 7.9 (moderately basic), but could also be silicate.
 Despite having a shallow root system, it can survive with as little as 200 mm of rain per year.
 It can often be found forming scrubs and thickets with other species.
 In its natural range of France and Spain, J. phoenicea has a generational life of 25 years, and is considered a stable species on the 2016 IUCN Red List of Threatened Species.

 Its habitat in coastal areas is most threatened by the presence of humans, both settled and touring.
 Humans also plant not-naturally-present plants such as pines, black locust, French tamarisk, desert false Indigo, American agave, tree of heaven, and some succulent plants from South Africa.
 The purpose of this is usually to stabilize the dunes, but these outside plants interfere with the natural vegetation.
 It is also threatened easily by fires, because it is quite flammable and does not regenerate well.
 This makes it necessary to plant new organisms after a fire has damaged the others.